-5.3.3.4 The quantity of water delivered to the specimen shall be up to .25 gallons, inclusive, per hour per spray nozzle.
+5.3.3.4 The quantity of water delivered to the specimen shall be .12 to .25 gallons, inclusive, per hour per spray nozzle.

-5.3.3.5 The black panel temperature of the specimen rack shall be $155^{\circ} \pm 10^{\circ}\text{F}$ ( $68^{\circ} \pm 10^{\circ}\text{C}$ .) in the manner:
+5.3.3.5 The black panel temperature at the exposure plane of the specimen rack shall be $155^{\circ} \pm 10^{\circ}\text{F}$ . ( $68^{\circ} \pm 5.7^{\circ}\text{C}$ .) when measured in the following manner:

-Before reading the temperature, the machine shall be full and shall be in operation long enough for thermal equilibrium established.
-The black panel shall be mounted in the rack and readings taken at the point where water spray is not on the panel.
+Before reading the temperature the machine shall be full of specimens and shall be in operation long enough for thermal equilibrium to be established.
+The black panel shall be mounted in the test-panel rack and readings taken at the point where water spray is not striking the panel.

-5.3.3.6 The specimen shall be suspended on the rotating tension and in such a way that the ends or corners cannot curl.
-The reverse side of the specimen shall be in the vertical position and shall be indicated above or below the horizontal plane of the arc.
+5.3.3.6 The specimen shall be suspended on the rotating rack without tension and in such a way that the ends or corners cannot curl.
+The long dimension of the specimen shall be in the vertical position and shall be indicated on the reverse side of the cloth.
+No test portion of the specimen shall be over 7 inches above or below the horizontal plane of the arc.

-5.3.3.7 The specimen shall be exposed to normal radiation from for 103 hours.
+5.3.3.7 The specimen shall be exposed to normal radiation from the arc for 100 hours.

-5.3.3.8 At the end of the exposure period, the specimen shall be from the machine, allowed to dry, and brought to Standard Atmospheric Conditions prior to further testing.
+5.3.3.8 At the end of the exposure period, the specimen shall be removed from the machine, allowed to dry, and brought to Standard Atmospheric Conditions prior to further testing.